Disclaimer: This site may earn affiliate commissions from your purchases through our links, at no extra cost. Learn more.

 HondurasNoVisa-free for up to 90 days

-MexicoNoVisa-free with FMM (tourist card), valid up to 180 days
+MexicoNoVisa-free, but FMM (tourist card) required, valid up to 180 days

 NicaraguaNoVisa-free for up to 90 days; tourist card on arrival